-The order of the tables is important, so that image[n].r has no meaning to CDLua and the expression will cause an error.
-Finally, the user could expect the value of image[n] to be of type lightuserdata.
-Unfortunately, this is not the case, and such expression will cause the same error.
+The order of the tables is important, so that image[n].r has no meaning to CDLua and the expression will cause a fatal error.
+Finally, the user could expect the value of image[n] to be of type color_tag.
+Unfortunately, this is not the case, and such expression will cause the same fatal error.

-In the old cdImageMap images, the channel must be not specified: imagemap[y100+x].
+In the OLD imagemap_tag images, the channel must be not specified: imagemap[y100+x].